Dan Fouts: College career

 Fouts entered the 1971 season as an established and highly rated starter.
 He missed two and a half games of the Ducks' 5–6 season due to knee ligament damage, but he still ranked third in the Pac-8 for passing yards.
 When Oregon replaced their head coach Jerry Frei at the end of the year, Fouts was one of seven players on the committee of fifteen who chose the replacement, Dick Enright.

 Fouts broke the Oregon record for career passing yardage early in the 1972 season, which ended with a 4–7 record.
 In his last game as a Duck he threw a 65-yard touchdown pass and Oregon beat Oregon State for the first time in nine years.
 At the end of the season, Fouts ranked second in the Pac-8 for passing yards and touchdowns behind Mike Boryla of Stanford.
 The Capital Journal compared the two quarterbacks, stating that Fouts faced "trying conditions" with a relative lack of support on offense.
 He was named to the All-Pac-8 team as chosen by the conference's coaches, as well as the UPI All-Coast team and the Associated Press (AP) All-West Coast team.
 Fouts was invited to the East–West Shrine Bowl (which he missed due to a foot injury), the Senior Bowl, and the Coaches All-America Game (where he broke his collarbone on his first play from scrimmage).

-At the time of his graduation, Fouts' career passing yardage ranked No.1 in Oregon history, No. 2 in the Pac-8 and No. 7 in the NCAA.
+At the end of his college career, Fouts' career passing yardage ranked No.1 in Oregon history, No. 2 in the Pac-8 and No. 7 in the NCAA.
 He set 19 Oregon records, including career passing yardage (5,995) and total offense (5,871), and he was inducted into the university's hall of fame as part of the inaugural 1992 class.